vuejs/language-tools/README.md

 > Syntax highlighting is based on [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight)

-> If your rename location includes both a .ts and a .vue file.
-Please perform the rename operation on the .vue file, otherwise the rename location in the .vue wouldn't be found.
+> TS Plugin default disabled, you can use `Volar: Switch TS Plugin` to switch on.

 > Currently supported languages:
 > - template: html, pug
 > - script: js, ts, jsx, tsx
 > - style: css, scss, less

-> Please disable Vetur to avoid conflicts.
+> You need to disable Vetur to avoid conflicts.

 > tsconfig.json / jsconfig.json is required.
 And usually also need `"strict": true`.

 ## Sponsors

-If you like this extension and you can afford, please consider to becoming a [Sponsor](https://github.com/sponsors/johnsoncodehk).
-I can reduce other work and move time to Volar, so this will definitely speed up this project.
+If you like this extension, please consider to becoming a [Sponsor](https://github.com/sponsors/johnsoncodehk).
+This is a big support to me.

-Thanks a lot!
+Thank you!

 <a href="https://github.com/yyx990803"><img src="https://avatars1.githubusercontent.com/u/499550?s=64&amp;v=4" width="32" height="32" alt="@yyx990803" style="border-radius: 50%;"></a>
 <a href="https://github.com/Pizzacus"><img src="https://avatars1.githubusercontent.com/u/7659613?s=64&amp;v=4" width="32" height="32" alt="@Pizzacus" style="border-radius: 50%;"></a>